25 Things You Didn’t Know About the Christmas Spectacular (and the Rockettes!)T

 5. Our digital mapping provides an immersive experience for the whole audience.
 All eight of the venue’s iconic proscenium arches will have imagery projected onto them using the most advanced 14K digital mapping technology available.

 6. Millions (and millions!) have seen the show.
-The Christmas Spectacular has been seen by more than 75 million people since the New York holiday tradition officially began in 1933.
+Nearly 80 million people have seen the Christmas Spectacular since the New York holiday tradition officially began in 1933.

 7. It takes more than 250 people to stage the Christmas Spectacular.
 There is a cast of 150 that includes us Rockettes, singers, dancers, musicians, figure skaters (and more!) and a cast and crew who “loads in” the production weeks before opening night.